MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 Enable inbound user provisioning with Workday to ensure that all users in Workday are synced to Azure Active Directory (AAD).
 If you're already a Microsoft 365 customer, Workday to AAD user sync should be in place for your tenant.
 Check with your organization admins for details around same.
 Otherwise, you can refer to the steps mentioned here to enable the provisioning.
 [Tutorial: Configure Workday for automatic user provisioning with on-premises Active Directory](/entra/identity/saas-apps/workday-inbound-tutorial)

-### Create RaaS report on Workday portal for catalog sync
+### Create RaaS report on the Workday portal for catalog sync

-This report should be created from master Admin account of Workday to avoid any privacy and security related concerns.
+This report should be created from the primary Admin account of Workday to avoid any privacy and security related concerns.
 Currently we're syncing historic and present assignments.

 1. Sign in to the **Workday Portal**.
     1. Sign in to Workday Portal.
     1. Search for the task “Create Custom Report.”
 2. Configure the report parameters.
-    1. Give Report Name as `Viva Learning Catalog Report`.
+    1. Title the Report Name as `Viva Learning Catalog Report`.
 The report name must exactly match this string.
-    1. Set Report Type as “Advanced.”
+    1. Set the Report Type as “Advanced.”
     1. Mark checkbox “Enable as Web service.”
     1. Mark checkbox “Optimized for performance.”
-    1. In the “Data Source” field, go to “All” and select “Learning Content”.
+    1. In the “Data Source” field, go to “All” and select “Learning Content.”
 Select **OK**.
     ![Screenshot of the Create Custom Report screen.](/viva/media/learning/wd-s2.2-1.png)
 3. Add report fields.
     1. Once you select **OK**, Data Source has "Learning Content" as a value.
 Remove any existing value in the Data Source Filter field and add "Manageable Learning Content".
-    1. Add the fields in “Columns” as outlined schema.
-You see three objects for field “rating”, select the one with a hash (#) icon next to it.
-To handle the "Is effective" flag in Workday, you're required to create a calculated field `CatalogEffectiveDate` and add it in the catalog RaaS.
-Detailed steps are mentioned in this section.
+    1. Add the fields in “Columns” as outlined in the following schema.
+You'll see three objects for field “rating”, select the one with a hash (#) icon next to it.

 | Business object| Field | Column heading override| Column heading override XML alias|
 | --- | ---- | ---- | --- |